I Got You (Split Enz song): Background

 "I Got You" originated from a series of songwriting sessions with his brother and co-frontman Tim, in which one brother would name a title and the other would write a song around it; Tim suggested the title "I Got You" to Neil.
 Speaking to the New Zealand Herald in 2001, Neil recalled: "I think Tim came up with the title.
 We were sitting around in Rose Bay, Sydney, writing and I remember thinking the chorus was kind of weak.
 But when we rehearsed it, it felt really good straight away."
+Tim Finn said, "There was a gig [at] the Playroom.
+I remember at sound check one day, we tried that song and the band played it full tilt.
+Because I don't do much in it other than a harmony part, I thought, 'I'll go out the front and listen just for once.'
+So, I did and the sound was brilliant.
+It just had this incredible power.
+It took my breath away really, how great it was."

 Initially, neither Neil, nor Michael Gudinski of Mushroom Records, believed the song would become a hit, Gudinski believing none of the tracks on True Colours had hit potential.
 The guitar riff at the start was played by Neil.
 He later remarked, "That was the only [riff] I knew how to play at the time...
 That was me learning how to play electric guitar."

 Reception

 The song received critical acclaim in contemporary music magazines.
 Reviewed in Roadrunner at the time of release, it was said the song "positively drips with appeal that only philistines could fail to appreciate," and asked readers to buy a copy as "it deserves to be a hit."
 Amanda Nicholls of Record Mirror, who also urged readers to buy the single, commented: "Good production with immaculate build-up and control throughout".
 Billboard noted the song's "record tenure" on the Australian charts and said American audiences would pick up on the song's "off-color, theme song appeal".
-Cashbox compared the song's "edgey[sic] vocals" to The Cars, and said it was "due for stateside recognition".
+Cashbox compared the song's "edgey[sic] vocals" to the Cars, and said it was "due for stateside recognition".